 The ‘3Cs & HIV Programme’ builds on the lessons learnt from the trialled intervention to deliver an expanded sexual health intervention in general practices.
 This will provide practice staff with the expertise and materials to offer chlamydia screening and information on contraception and condoms to young adults in every consultation, and offer HIV screening to all patients in line with national guidelines.
 Over 70 local authorities have signed up to participate in the programme, with the aim of engaging over 500 practices in England in 2013.

 Notes to editors

 ‘Increasing chlamydia screening tests in general practice: a modified Zelen prospective Cluster Randomised Controlled Trial evaluating a complex intervention based on the Theory of Planned Behaviour’.
-C McNulty et al. Sex Transm Infect Published Online First: 4 September 2013 doi:10.1136/sextrans-2013-051029
+C McNulty and others.
+Sex Transm Infect Published Online First: 4 September 2013 doi:10.1136/sextrans-2013-051029